Aba South

 Aba South is a Local Government Area in Abia State, located in southeastern Nigeria.
-It is one of the 17 LGAs that make up the state and forms part of the Aba urban area, a major commercial and industrial hub in the region.
+It is one of the 17 LGAs that make up the state and forms part of the Aba urban area.
 Aba South is located in the Abia South senatorial district of Abia State.
 The LGA shares boundaries with Aba North, Obingwa, and Ugwunagbo LGAs.
-The administrative headquarters of Aba South is situated in Aba, which serves as a strategic center for trade, craftsmanship, and transportation in Nigeria's South-East.
+The administrative headquarters of Aba South is situated in Aba.